- Find a Trail

 - Explore Trails

-The Catharine Valley Trail travels for just over 10 miles between Seneca Lake in Watkins Glen and Burch Hill Road south of Millport.
-The trail follows segments of the abandoned Northern Central Railroad and Chemung Canal towpath, which one ran through the Finger Lakes.
-Today, the route mostly parallels State Rt.
-14. You'll find on-road sections in Watkins Glen and in the Millport area.
+The Catharine Valley Trail travels for 12 miles between Seneca Lake in Watkins Glen and Smith Road north of Pine Valley.
+The trail follows segments of the abandoned Northern Central Railroad and Chemung Canal towpath, which once ran through the Finger Lakes.
+Today, the route mostly parallels State Route 14.
+You'll find on-road sections in Watkins Glen and in the Millport area.
 Eventually the trail will head farther south to Horseheads.

 Trailheads from North to South are:

-Marina Road in Watkins Glen: Turn east onto Fairgrounds Road from Rt.
-14 (S. Franklin St.).
+Marina Road in Watkins Glen: Turn east onto Fairgrounds Road from SR 14 (S. Franklin St.).
 Fairgrounds Road turns into Marina Road.
-The trailhead is about 0.3 mile in from Rt.
-14. Watkins Glen High School is along the Catharine Valley Trail to the North.
+The trailhead is about 0.3 mile in from SR 14.
+Watkins Glen High School is along the Catharine Valley Trail to the North.